mtalpz/insight_political_donor/README.md

 Repository directory structure is created based on details provided.

-"src" folder has multiple files/folders under it all related to the application flow.
+"src" folder has multiple files/folders under it all related to the application flow. src/include, src/logs, src/obj, src/bin
-The first time we run "./run.sh", additional folders - "src/bin", "src/obj", "src/logs" will be created.
-On following runs, these folders already exist, so prompt will be displayed accordingly.
-A Makefile is added under "src" to build the binary.
+When "./run.sh" is executed, the Makefile added under "src" is used to build the binary.

 "input" folder has sample input file "itcont.txt" is stored under it

-"output" folder is added ( with a ".keep" file under it) in the repository.
+"output" folder is added in the repository.
 The actual *.txt files will be written here @runtime.
 Existing *.txt files are removed and then written for consecutive runs.